 I started working online when I was pregnant with my son - so about nine years ago.
 It was an amazing venture - or adventure!
 I really enjoyed it immensely.
 I was really struggling financially before I began getting into Internet Marketing and web design.
 It took a lot of work and long hours, but it really paid off.
 My son and I traveled all over and lived in Thailand for quite a while.
 There's a lot of freedom in working online.
 But, there's a lot of pressure also - if you really want to do it, then it's worth it.
 I wrote a book, "Honest Riches," which is a comprehensive Internet Marketing guide to help others do what I did.
 The only downside now, is that I have taken myself away from Internet Marketing almost entirely.
 Not to get too personal, but if it helps anyone reading this, it is worth mentioning.
 My son and I had carbon monoxide poisoning around the time I discovered Instructables.com.
 We lived in the CO for seven months and it had a major impact on all areas of my life, health and functioning.
 I still deal with it now, a few years later.
 So, please be sure to have CO detectors in your home, on every floor, if possible.
 As a result, I stepped aside from the online marketing for the most part.
 But, my book is still a great resource and guide for those who need honest information and steps to follow.
 For me, I found a different passion to pursue - and Instructables has been my major source of inspiration through some really tough times.
 During my worst struggles, I have been most creative - and those are the times I won the two contests on Instructables.
 So, Instructables has really helped me change my focus onto something positive, fun and creative!
 I am now going to school full-time studying Art and Art Education - as well as taking care of my 8-year-old son.

 It doesn't take me too long to create an Instructable.
 I try not to leave things unfinished - so I can easily create one in a day.
 Sometimes it takes time to download pictures and do any editing to them if it's needed.
 If the Instructable is very detailed, then it'll take more time to explain it clearly.
 My book which I mentioned in the last question, it had to be written as clearly as possible in a step-by-step format.
 Writing it gave me practice which probably helped me with writing my Instructables.
 It's important to be clear, detailed and specific.
 I also used to a journalist in the Army, so hopefully my writing is acceptable!

 Keep posting your cool projects - even if they seem weird!
 I saw one project which was so strange but so awesome - those are the ones people might be afraid to post.
 Post them anyway - they are the ones that are most fascinating.
 The project that comes to mind is "Car-B-Que" by Mikeasaurus.
 The more you step out and create new things, the better!
 And, if you're new to the site, try your best to take a lot of photos with the best lighting possible.
 Photos can make such an impact on people - and really draw them in to learn more and see what you've created.
 If you don't have great lighting, try to take the pictures by the window with some natural light.
 Another lighting tip I've discovered - I bought the Verilux Happy Light from JoAnn Fabrics recently.
 It is supposed to help give you energy or improve your mood through the long dark winter.
 But, I discovered it is the best light to use when I take my Instructables photos.
 It creates the perfect lighting - and I didn't have to go out and buy a huge photography lighting setup.
-Is there anyone who has been particularly influential towards your work?

 Wow, that's a good question.
 I feel inspired by a lot of people on Instructables.com.
 Personally, I think my son has been influential in a bunch of my Instructables and creations.
 They were made for him - and his likes and interests at the time.
 Those interests change so rapidly - it's hard to keep up!
 Besides my son, I have an old friend who I've known since I was in 5th grade.
 We lost contact for quite a while but reconnected and he's in New York and studied fashion design and is now a designer.
 When I posted one of my Instructables on Facebook, he saw it and realized how much I loved sewing.
 Even though we don't talk that often, he is an inspiration.
 And although I'm no fashion designer, he sent me this book recently called "Fashionary," and I highly recommend it for anyone who loves to create their own clothing styles.
 It has tons of useful information, tips and outlines so you can sketch your creations or designs.